purelyvivid/Minimum_search_DQN-keras/README.md

 - Objective

-  - find the minimum in an unknown function
+  - Find the minimum of an unknown function

 - Toolkit